opendocsg/slw-judgments-backfill/2017_SGHC_83/report.md

 **Reasons of the court**

-9       As stated at [11] of _Dorsey James Michael v World Sports Group Pte Ltd_ [2013] 3 SLR 354 (“ _Dorsey_ ”), any judgment or order of the High Court is ordinarily appealable as of right.
+9       As stated at [11] of _Dorsey James Michael v World Sports Group Pte Ltd_ <span class="citation">[2013] 3 SLR 354</span> (“ _Dorsey_ ”), any judgment or order of the High Court is ordinarily appealable as of right.
 However, this is subject to any contrary law.

 10     Section 34(1)( _a_ ) of the Supreme Court of Judicature Act (Cap 322, 2007 Rev Ed) (“SCJA”) provides that no appeal shall be brought to the Court of Appeal, “where a Judge makes an order specified in the Fourth Schedule, except in such circumstances as may be specified in that Schedule”.
 It was not disputed that the 7 February 2017 Order was not one of the orders specified in the Fourth Schedule.